 5. Ethical accreditation – Certified B Corp or other certification

 Ethical banks should also have certifications that reflect their legal accountability to corporate ethics.
 B Corp certification, The Global Alliance for Banking on Values (GABV) association, and Community Development Financial Institutions (CDFI) certification are internationally recognized accreditations that ensure that a bank maintains transparency and works towards positive social impact.

-If you’re looking to switch from your old traditional bank to a more ethical one, here’s an ethical bank list containing 10 of the most ethical banks in the world.
+If you’re looking to switch from your old traditional banking ways to a more ethical approach, here’s a list of the world’s ten most ethical banks and financial institutions:

-Aspiration is a B Corp certified ethical online bank.
-It does not invest in fossil fuels, weapons, and private prisons.
-Founded in 2013 under the guiding principles of trust and transparency, Aspiration lets its customers know where their money is being invested in to combat climate change and help vulnerable communities.
-The bank donates 10% of every dollar that its customers spend to charity, and rounds up every purchase to the nearest whole dollar to plant a tree.
+Aspiration is not a bank; we are a B Corp certified financial institution that does not invest in fossil fuels, weapons, and private prisons.
+Founded in 2013 under the guiding principles of trust and transparency, Aspiration is a banking alternative that lets customers know where their money is being invested in to combat climate change and help vulnerable communities.
+Our customers have the option to round up every purchase to the nearest whole dollar to plant a tree.
 What’s more, the Aspiration app gives businesses a sustainability score, called an Aspiration Impact Measurement, that helps customers know if the business they want to spend money with matches their personal sustainability values.
-Customers can choose their own monthly fees or subscribe to a plan that gives them various perks, like carbon offsetting for every gallon of fuel purchased.
-For those interested in opening a savings account with Aspiration, you can get up to 1.00% APY on savings.
+Customers can choose their own monthly fees, 10% of which we donate to charity, and they can subscribe to a plan that gives them various perks, like carbon offsetting for every gallon of fuel purchased.
+For those interested in opening an account with Aspiration, you can get up to 5.00% APY on savings.